nitish7562/40-Commands-of-Linux/Linux commands.md

 sudo chown -c new_owner file/directory name
 ```

-`Remember, ownership can be changed only by the person who created the file or directory.`
+* Note: `Remember, ownership can be changed only by the person who created the file or directory.`

 ### 2. CHGRP Command
 * `chgrp` command used for change group of any file or directory.
 We can change group of any file or directory with the help of `chgrp` command.